Goram and Vincent: Modern times

-Sources of the legend and its literature

-The earliest record of this cluster of stories is said to date from the 17th century.
 Marc Vyvyan-Jones, with help from Roland Clare and Linda Clare, wrote (on Plough Monday 1993) a mumming-style play based on the legend.
 This was first performed by Rag Morris at Blaise Castle, Bristol on Saturday 20 March 1993.

+Local brewers, Butcombe, have celebrated Goram in the 2020's by naming bothe a full strength and an alcohol free IPA after him.